mattermost/mattermost-plugin-github/README.md

     * hover over a post to reveal the post actions menu and click the __More Actions (...)__ option
 * __Sidebar buttons__ - stay up-to-date with how many reviews, unread messages, assignments and open pull requests you have with buttons in the Mattermost sidebar
 * __Slash commands__ - interact with the GitHub plugin using the `/github` slash command
-    * __Subscribe to a respository__ - Use `/github subscribe` to subscribe a Mattermost channel to receive notifications for new pull requests, issues, branch creation and more in a GitHub repository.
+    * __Subscribe to a respository__ - Use `/github subscriptions add` to subscribe a Mattermost channel to receive notifications for new pull requests, issues, branch creation and more in a GitHub repository.
         - For instance, to post notifications for issues, issue comments and pull requests matching the label `Help Wanted` from `mattermost/mattermost-server`, use

           ```
-          /github subscribe mattermost/mattermost-server issues,pulls,issue_comments,label:"Help Wanted"
+          /github subscriptions add mattermost/mattermost-server issues,pulls,issue_comments,label:"Help Wanted"
           ```
         - The following flags are supported:
            - `--exclude-org-member`: events triggered by organization members will not be delivered.
 It will be locked to the organization